MESAHub/mesa-website/03-starting.markdown

 For example, take a look at the ["high mass" test case][high_mass].
 It starts by creating a pre-main-sequence model of 100 Msun with Z=0.02, and then it "relaxes" Z down to 1e-5 and the mass up to 110 Msun before starting the evolution.
-When I checked last, it took under 200 steps to reach a central X of 0.5, and the run took a few minutes.
+It will take under 200 steps (and a few minutes) to reach a central X of 0.5.
 To try it yourself,

     cd star/test_suite/high_mass
     ./mk